 Meetings of student groups must be organized, scheduled, and conducted within the guidelines established by policy JJA and accompanying procedure.
-All proposed student organizations shall use the common District-wide application that can be found in JJA E. The principal, or designee, will communicate a final decision to all proposals using the submitted District-wide application.
+All proposed student organizations shall use the common District-wide application found in JJA E. The principal, or designee, will communicate a final decision to all proposals using the submitted District-wide application.